UK/Kenya

 Venice Biennale

-The 2025 British Pavilion exhibition in Venice, titled "The Geology of Britannic Repair," will showcase a high-profile UK-Kenya collaboration as part of the British Council’s UK-Kenya Season.
+The 2025 British Pavilion exhibition in Venice, titled "The Geology of Britannic Repair," will be showcasing a high-profile UK-Kenya collaboration as part of the British Council’s UK-Kenya Season.
 Selected through an Open Call launched in November 2023.
 The project results from innovative proposals for a UK-Kenya collaborative exhibition.
 It explores reversing colonial impacts through local architectural repair practices, celebrating connections between the two countries.

 Practitioner team are